 However, I see many smaller offline businesses relying more on their social media sites to be their websites.
-Facebook is a very good example of this.
+Facebook is an excellent example of this.

 A business will buy a domain name and redirect it to their Facebook page.
-Papa Mike’s in Bella Vista is an example of a restaurant that uses their Facebook account effectively.
+Papa Mike’s in Bella Vista is an example of a restaurant that uses its Facebook account effectively.
+They d

-Not only does this make them seem more legitimate, but it’s a way to attract new customers less expensively.
-For example, offline venues such as Yellow Pages, radio, direct mail, newspaper, and some.
+Not only does this make them seem more legitimate, but it’s a way to attract new customers less expensively—for example, offline venues such as Yellow Pages, radio, direct mail, newspaper, etc.

-For the best results it’s crucial you use both means to enable you to provide quality services and assist you to reach broad audiences.
-Offline and online businesses are using a hybrid model in many cases and this works great.
+For the best results, you must use both means to provide quality services and assist you in reaching a broad audience.
+Offline and online businesses are using a hybrid model in many cases, and this works great.
 It cuts costs while opening new marketing channels and profit centers!